Policy Iterations for Reinforcement Learning Problems in Continuous Time and Space -- Fundamental Theory and Methods

-Independently of the research on PI, several RL methods have come to be proposed also in CTS.
-Advantage updating was proposed by \citet{BairdIII1993} and then reformulated by \citet{Doya2000} under the environment represented by an ODE. \citet{Doya2000} also extended TD($\lambda$) to the CTS domain and then combined it with the two policy improvement methods---the continuous actor with its update rule and the value-gradient based (VGB) greedy policy improvement; see also \citep{Fremaux2013} for an extension of \citet{Doya2000}'s continuous actor-critic using spiking neural networks. \citet{Mehta2009} defined the Hamiltonian function as a Q-function and then proposed a Q-learning method in CTS based on stochastic approximation.
-Unlike in MDP, however, these RL methods in CTS and the related action-dependent (AD) functions such as advantage and Q-functions are barely relevant to the PI methods in CTS due to the gap between optimal control and RL.
+Independent of the research on PI, several RL methods have been proposed in CTS based on RL ideas in the discrete domain.
+Advantage updating was proposed by \citet{BairdIII1993} and then reformulated by \citet{Doya2000} under the environment represented by a system of ODEs; see also \citet*{Tallec2019}'s recent extension of advantage updating using deep neural networks. \citet{Doya2000} also extended TD($\lambda$) to the CTS domain and then combined it with his proposed policy improvement methods such as the value-gradient-based (VGB) greedy policy update.
+See also \citet{Fremaux2013}'s extension of \citet{Doya2000}'s continuous actor-critic with spiking neural networks. \citet{Mehta2009} proposed Q-learning in CTS based on stochastic approximation.
+Unlike in MDP, however, these RL methods were rarely relevant to the PI methods in CTS due to the gap between optimal control and RL --- the proposed PI methods bridge this gap with a direct connection to TD learning in CTS and VGB greedy policy update \citep{Doya2000,Fremaux2013}.
+The investigations of the ADP for the other RL methods remain as a future work or see our preliminary result \citep{Lee2017}.